MaWe88/CYD-External-Display-for-Bitaxe/README.md

 | **crashes**                     | - make sure you install the `reset_achievements.bin` first before installing `Bitaxe_Monitor.bin` if your upgrading from 2.1, 2.0 and so on.
 | **Notification** not working    | Make sure you entered the correct topic you created in NTFY App in Wifimanager
 | **Weather**                     | If the API cant fetch your location via your IP ( while using a VPN for example) weather wont work.
+| **Temperature Unit**            | After you changed from °C to °F or vice versa, you may need to restart the CYD or switch between 2 layouts to make it update the symbol

 ---

 ## Fixing Color Issues